Philip-Nicolas/bit.wav/README.md

 # bit.wav

-bit.wav is a decentralized music streaming service, where one user streams from another user rather than from a central server.
+bit.wav is a decentralized music streaming service prototype, where one user streams from another user rather than from a central server.
 Created for the Hack the Hammer hackathon hosted at McMaster University on February 2-3, 2018.

 ## Getting Started